 After work hours, Rick spent his time in various activities including Tae Kwon Do, skydiving, running, camping, cycling and other affairs.
 His cycling took him to Iowa to ride RAGBRAI and he would later complete a series of century rides.
 In 2012, he completed his first triathlon and a challenging Mud Dog Run race.
 He rides a bevy of bikes: Kestrel, Cinelli Super Corsa, a RANS Velocity 3 recumbent, an AMP Research B4, a Hooker Elite Cat.
 1, a Miyata 1000 LT, a Centurion Pro Tour 15, a Lightning P-38 and a recumbent he built several years ago.
 In October 2o14 he completed a solo self-contained tour of the Great Allegheny Passage and C&O Canal.
-He is a member of the Reston Pedestrian and Bicycling Advisory Committee, a Bike Ambassador for the National Park Service’s Great Falls National Park (Virginia) and is a Trail Patrol for the National Park Service’s W&OD trail.
+He is a member of the Reston Pedestrian and Bicycling Advisory Committee, a Bike Ambassador for the National Park Service’s Great Falls National Park (Virginia) and is a Trail Patrol and Board Member for the Northern VA Park Service’s W&OD trail.
 He is currently working on an album of his songs, editing a book on Black Sabbath and writing a novel.

 In 2004, he decided to blend his interests in communications with guitars, when he became the publisher of an on-line guitar website, Modern Guitars magazine, as well as served as its Feature Editor.
 He would meet with and interview such luminaries as Les Paul, Slash, Steve Vai, Roger McGuinn, Nokie Edwards, John McCutcheon, Eric Burdon, Randy Bachman, Johnny Winter, Eric Johnson, Robert Cray, Judy Collins, Scotty Moore, Neal Schon, and many more.